madhan-x/algorithms-and-data-structures/README.md

 - Left rotate array by one position
 - Right rotate array by one position
 - Rotate array by k positions (Reversal Algorithm)
+- Check if array is sorted and rotated
 ---

 ### ⚡ Two Pointers